webu/dalec/README.md

 ### DALEC_AJAX_REFRESH

 * *default*: `True`
-* per child setting: yes
+* per child app setting: yes
-* per child's type setting: yes
+* per child app's content type setting: yes

 If `True`, when an user display a channel contents, an ajax requests is sent to refresh content.
 It's usefull if you do not want to use a cron task and/or need to get always the last contents.